MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/azure-billing-enterprise-agreement.md

 - A range of administrators can be assigned to a single enrollment.

 - Each subscription should have a designated account owner.
-See [Azure EA portal administration guide](/azure/cost-management-billing/manage/ea-portal-administration#change-azure-subscription-or-account-ownership) for details on how to change this, if needed.
+See [Azure EA administration guide](/azure/cost-management-billing/manage/ea-portal-administration#change-azure-subscription-or-account-ownership) for details on how to change this, if needed.

 - Each account owner is a subscription owner for any subscriptions provisioned under that account.